SharleenQ/SDV503-Lab-Six-Students_Sharleen-Ole-/journal-ole.md

 ### Ole's Journal

 ## Task 1:
-task 1 was hard

-we spent about 5 hrs on this one task and the research was really off topic i didn't know how to read / problem solve.
+we spent have spent about 5 hrs doing research that was really off topic and got confused.
-I personally struggled allot.
-after you helped us with writing out the problem then in the lunch room you explained it in detail i understood some things
+Eventually we got help with the code snippet you gave us and writing out the problem then in the lunch room you explained it in detail.

 Resources:
 your piece of art work